kdan-mobile-software-ltd/leveret_auth/README.md

 ## Usage

-Dispatch the strategy by OAuth grant_type and provider, it's design base on doorkeeper, so you can just pass the params to `auth_with_doorkeeper`.
+Dispatch the strategy by OAuth grant_type and provider, and it's design is base on the gem doorkeeper so that you can pass the params to `auth_with_doorkeeper`.

 ```ruby
 #config/initializer/doorkeeper.rb 裡用